 The species' range extends in a broad ring around the Flathead Valley of Montana.
 In the eastern half, T. r. ruficaudus extends north into the southernmost part of Alberta on the British Columbia border, into British Columbia in the East Kootenay Valley, west to the edge of the Rocky Mountains in Montana, south through the Bitterroot Mountains, and east to the south riverbank of the Lochsa River in the Clearwater River drainage.
-T. r. simulans is found west of the Flathead Valley, extending north into British Columbia, west into the northeastern mountains of Washington, and south to the north bank of the Lochsa River in the Clearwater River drainage in Idaho.
+T. r. simulans is found west of the Flathead Valley, extending north into British Columbia, west into the northeastern mountains of Washington, and south to the north bank of the Lochsa River in the Clearwater River in the Clearwater River in the Clearwater River in the Idaho.
 This subspecies occupies the Idaho panhandle (Best 1993).